cityblock/commons-starter-project/README.md

 Note: this will eventually become untenable but for now it is convenient.

 aptible login
-aptible db:dump commons
+aptible db:dump commons-staging
 dropdb commons
 createdb commons
-psql commons < commons.dump
+psql commons < commons-staging.dump
-rm commons.dump
+rm commons-staging.dump

 ### Create a database schema explorer